daneng1/daneng1/README.md

 ## About Me

 🔭 I’m currently working on ...
-  - learning all about AWS services.
+  - learning all about AWS services, SQL and React Native.
   - refining my portfolio.
   - making connections in the industry and finding a job!

 📫 How to reach me:
   - engeldb@gmail.com